Jelmerovereem/progressive-web-apps-2021/README.md

 ```

 ## Optimizing
-I've used multiple optimizing methods
+I've used multiple optimizing methods, like compression and caching.

 ### Compression
 I used the npm package [compression](https://www.npmjs.com/package/compression) to compress the middleware of my application.
 So every rendered file will be compressed.